Sheharyar-Khalid/Sheharyar-Khalid.github.io/index.md

 Hello!
 I'm Sheharyar Khalid, a Ph.D. student in Computer Science at the University of Virginia (UVA), advised by [Prof. Wajih Ul Hassan](https://www.cs.virginia.edu/~hur7wv/) and [Prof. Kevin Skadron](https://www.cs.virginia.edu/~skadron/).
 I am currently part of the [DART Lab](https://dartlab.org).
 My academic journey began with a Bachelor of Science in Computer Science from Lahore University of Management Sciences (LUMS).
 My research ambitiously intersects system security, intrusion detection, SIEM systems, and hardware-based acceleration, with a current focus on developing FPGA-based solutions for efficient log data matching.

-My current work aims at improving system performance benchmarks and also earned the Best Poster Award at the UVA CS Research Symposium in 2023.
+My current work aims at improving system performance benchmarks and also earned the Best Poster Award at the UVA CS Research Symposium 2023.
 Additionally, I explore provenance graphs for system security monitoring, aiming to advance secure system monitoring technologies.

 I am open to opportunities for collaboration and internships.
-Please feel free to contact me at sheharyar@virginia.edu.
+Please feel free to contact me at [sheharyar@virginia.edu](mailto:sheharyar@virginia.edu)

 ## Research Interests